English public school football games: 16th century

 Richard Mulcaster, a former student at Eton and later headmaster at Merchant Taylors' School (1561) and St Paul's School (1596), has been described as "the greatest sixteenth Century advocate of football".
-He tells us that towards the end of the 16th century football in England had grown to "greatnes ... [and was] much used ... in all places".
-Mulcaster's unique contribution is not only referring to "footeball" by its modern English name but also providing the earliest evidence of organised team football.
-Mulcaster confirms that his was a game closer to modern football by differentiating it from games involving other parts of the body, namely "the hand ball" and "the armeball".
+He wrote that towards the end of the 16th century football in England had grown to "greatnes ... [and was] much used ... in all places".
+Mulcaster mentioned "the hand ball" and "the armeball".
 He referred to the many benefits of his "footeball" in his personal publication of 1581 in English entitled 'Positions Wherein Those Primitive Circumstances Be Examined, Which Are Necessarie for the Training up of Children'.
-He states that football had positive educational value and it promoted health and strength.
-Mulcaster's discussion on the merits of football was the first to refer to teams ("sides" and "parties"), positions ("standings"), the benefits of a referee ("judge over the parties") and a coach "(trayning maister)".
-Although it is not explicitly mentioned, passing of the ball is strongly implied by the reference to different positions on the field.
+He stated that football had positive educational value and it promoted health and strength.
 Mulcaster describes a game for small teams that is organised under the auspices of a referee (and provides clear evidence that his game had evolved from disordered and violent "mob" football): "Some smaller number with such overlooking, sorted into sides and standings, not meeting with their bodies so boisterously to trie their strength: nor shouldring or shuffing one another so barbarously ... may use footeball for as much good to the body, by the chiefe use of the legges".
-As a result of his enthusiasm for the sport and his accurate description of the modern game Richard Mulcaster is considered the father of early modern football.

 In 1591, it is clear that ball games were being played at Lyon's Free Grammar School in Harrow'.
 He says that "upon Thursday only sometimes when the weather is fine, and upon Saturday, or half-holidays after evening prayer.
 And their play shall be to drive a top, to toss a handball, to run, or to shoot".

-The earliest specific reference to football (pila pedalis) at university comes in 1555 when it was outlawed at St John's College, Oxford.
-Similar decrees followed shortly after at Cambridge University.